Under siege from Trump, U.S. Postal Service finds surprising financial upside in pandemic

 “We’re hopeful that the members of Congress don’t view [the new financial data] as an opportunity to put this on the back burner,” former Army secretary and Package Coalition chairman John McHugh said in a phone interview.
 “This continues to really be an issue that needs to be dealt with right now.”

 In early May, Sens.
-Susan Collins (R-Maine) and Dianne Feinstein (D-Calif.) wrote to Senate leaders along with eight GOP and Democratic colleagues backing emergency funding and unconditioned borrowing for the Postal Service.
+Susan Collins (R-Maine) and Dianne Feinstein (D-Calif.) wrote to Senate leaders along with eight GOP and Democratic colleagues backing emergency funding and unconditioned borrowing for the Postal Service, and plan to introduce a bill in the coming weeks to do the same.

 “Recognizing the need to put the Postal Service on a sustainable path beyond this crisis, our bill would also require the Board of Governors to provide Congress with a plan to ensure the long-term solvency of USPS,” Collins said in a statement.